tolinwei/tube-vim/README.md

 － If you're using *nix, we value you as an experienced user, and due to so many variation of *nix distribution, it's nearly impossible to provide a single installation script to cover all the cases.
 We ask you to have some prerequisites before running the setup script

-1. Have your `git`, `wget` and other compilation tools installed.
+1. Have your `git`, and other compilation tools installed.
 In a typical Ubuntu machine, you can normally install them using

      ```
      sudo apt-get update
      sudo apt-get upgrade
-     sudo apt-get install wget git
+     sudo apt-get install git
      sudo apt-get install build-essential
      ```